 The second occurred about one years or so later.
 In the short biography of an unnamed RY who arrived in the US in the early 40’s, the RY was described as bringing the Brisker derech to America.
 Forget the obvious insult to both the Rav and his father, Rav Moshe ztl, who arrived a decade or more earlier; perhaps the greatest talmid of Rav Chaim ztl Rav Shlomo Polachek ztl who Rav Chaim himself named the Meitscheter illui was the RY at R.I.E.T.S. for about 5 years before his untimely death in 1925, (from a tooth infection.)
 Rav Polachek’s students included Rav Nissan Wachtfogel ztl , the long-standing mashgiach of Lakewood and Rav Pinchas Scheinberg ztl among many others.
 But Torah Vodaath continually ignores its predecessor in Washington Heights; this shameless lie is just another part of a continual pattern of the blatant rewriting of history.

 The third avlah occurred at TV’s 100th centennial, two+ years ago, something I would not attend.
 My brother-in-law (Rabbi Julius Berman) and sister went because of the presence of Rebbitzen Tovah Lichtenstein, who was there given the introduction of her son, Rav Yitzchak Lichtenstein, as the Rosh HaYeshivah.
 The yeshivah distributed a brochure honoring its 100 most influential graduates.
-I suspect that Rav Dr. Norman Lamm ztl and yibadail le’chaim, my BIL would deserve that honor even without any mention of Yeshivah University or R.I.E.T.S.; Rav Lamm’s drashot on the parsha or my BIL’s roles at the OU and the Claims Conference alone tower over the accomplishments of anyone mentioned.
+I suspect that Rav Dr. Norman Lamm ztl and yibadail le’chaim, my BIL would deserve the honor of being listed even without any mention of Yeshivah University or R.I.E.T.S.; Rav Lamm’s drashot on the parsha or my BIL’s roles at the OU and the Claims Conference alone tower over the accomplishments of anyone mentioned.